banichow/OctoPrint-Atxpihat/README.md

+Notice!: I am aware of the installation of the ATXPiHat plugin with 1.3.8 Octoprint.
+I am working on a solution.
+I apologize for the issue, there is some sort of issue with PIP and the installer is failing on the smbus2 library which is a prerequisite of the plugin.

 # OctoPrint-Atxpihat

 No more cutting up and soldering ATX power supplies for your 12v 3d printer applications.
 This is a Raspberry Pi Hat that makes the process of changing over to a ATX power supply from the underpowered cheap chinese models a breeze.
 Fully integrated with Octoprint via the provided plugin.